ministryofjustice/laa-assure-hmrc-data/docs/development/setup.md

 - copy the "Application (client) ID" and set its value as `OMNIAUTH_AZURE_CLIENT_ID` env var
 - copy the "Application (tenant) ID" and set its value as `OMNIAUTH_AZURE_TENANT_ID` env var
 - select "Certificates & secrets" from the sidebar
-- click the "+ New client secret"
+- click the "+ New client secret" (you will need to be made an owner of the registration)
 - name it `laa-assure-hmrc-data [my-name]`
-- accept the default expiry
+- accept the default expiry (6 months)
-- click Add to complete
+- click "Add" to complete
 - copy the value of the new secret to `OMNIAUTH_AZURE_CLIENT_SECRET` env var
+- create an empty envvar called `OMNIAUTH_AZURE_REDIRECT_URI`

-To run the app locally using Azure AD for authentication you will need to run the rails server over TLS
+To run the app locally using Azure AD for authentication you will need to run the rails server over TLS.
+This is because the only registered redirect URI for the local App registration is using `https` fro security reasons.

 ### Setup localhost to use self-signed certificate for TLS